olivia-04/data-science-S2023/challenges/c07-monte-carlo-assignment.md

   precisely calculating a trajectory (e.g., sending a rocket into orbit)?
 It would be good enough as a rough estimate
 - What would be a *valid* way to make your CI more narrow?
-  - A valid way to make your CI more narrow would be to increase the value of alpha \# References
+  - A valid way to make your CI more narrow would be to increase your sample size.
+This would mean the interval bounds are divided by a higher sqrt of n, and thus will be smaller in their deviation from the mean

+    . \# References
     <!-- -------------------------------------------------- -->

 \[1\] Dumoulin and Thouin, “A Ballistic Monte Carlo Approximation of Pi”